 Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States.
 The preparation of our financial statements and related disclosures requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
-We believe that of our critical accounting policies described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K, on file with the SEC, the following involve the most judgment and complexity:
+We believe that of our

-- accrued research and development expenses; and - stock-based compensation.
+- · accrued research and development expenses; and - stock-based compensation.